joniles/mpxj/mkdocs/docs/howto-use-calendars.md

 `getCalendarHours` method to find that information.

-The `getCalendarHours` method returns a `List` of `DateRange` instances.
+The `getCalendarHours` method returns a `List` of `LocalTimeRange` instances.
-`DateRange` is a simple immutable class which represents a span of time between a start date and an end date as an inclusive range.
+`LocalTimeRange` is a simple immutable class which represents a span of time between a start time and an end time as an inclusive range.
 Let's try printing these `DateRange` instances to our output to see what we get:

 ```java
 List<DateRange> hours = calendar.getCalendarHours(Day.TUESDAY);